It’s hard to get the ‘heartland support’ of the US for Ukraine in time for the final pre-election push

 PARMA, Ohio – After serving nearly three month in the Ukrainian Foreign Legion – a unit in the country’s military made up of fighters from overseas – Manus McCaffery has become a hometown hero.
 Parma, Ohio is home to one the largest diasporas in the U.S., with roots in Ukraine.

-The now 23-year old U.S. veteran was injured in Ukraine’s Zaporizhzhia Oblast months after Russia’s full scale invasion of Ukraine launched 2022.
+The now 23-year old U.S. veteran was injured in Ukraine’s Zaporizhzhia Oblast months after Russia’s full scale of Ukraine launched 2022.
 He spent the next few years raising money for Ukraine’s armed forces by holding fundraisers in Parma.

 The event was part the fund’s “Whistlestops For Ukraine” tour.
 This is a year-long campaign to rally support for Kyiv.